Get all the latest data for Cebu

 Which areas in Cebu have the highest property prices per square meter in 2026?

-As of early 2026, the three most expensive areas for property in Cebu are Cebu Business Park (Barangay Luz), Cebu IT Park (Barangay Apas), and the beachfront zones of Punta Engaño in Lapu-Lapu City.
+As of early 2026, the three most expensive areas for property in Cebu are Cebu Business Park in Barangay Luz, Cebu IT Park in Barangay Apas, and the beachfront zones around Punta Engaño in Lapu-Lapu City.

-In these premium Cebu locations, prices typically range from ₱180,000 to ₱260,000 per square meter for newer condo developments, with some luxury waterfront units exceeding ₱400,000 per sqm.
+In these premium Cebu locations, newer condo developments typically range from ₱180,000 to ₱260,000 per square meter, with some luxury waterfront units in Punta Engaño pushing beyond ₱400,000 per sqm.

-Each of these high-priced Cebu neighborhoods commands top prices for different reasons:
+Each of these high-priced Cebu neighborhoods commands top prices for a different reason:

-• Cebu IT Park (Barangay Apas): Densest concentration of BPO jobs, nightlife, and walkable amenities in Cebu.
+• Cebu IT Park (Barangay Apas): densest concentration of BPO jobs, nightlife, and walkable amenities in all of Cebu

 Which areas in Cebu have the most affordable property prices in 2026?

-As of early 2026, the most affordable property areas in Cebu include Talamban (near universities), inland parts of Mandaue City away from the waterfront, and non-waterfront pockets of Talisay City south of Cebu City.
+As of early 2026, the most affordable areas to buy property in Cebu include parts of Talamban in northern Cebu City, inland barangays in Mandaue City away from the waterfront, Talisay City south of Cebu City, and emerging suburban zones in Minglanilla.

-In these budget-friendly Cebu neighborhoods, prices typically range from ₱62,000 to ₱130,000 per square meter for condos, while house-and-lot packages can start around ₱2.8 million in suburban subdivisions.
+In these more budget-friendly Cebu locations, prices can range from roughly ₱62,000 to ₱120,000 per square meter for condos and townhouses, and house-and-lot packages can start below ₱3 million in subdivisions farther from the urban core.

 You can also read our latest analysis regarding housing prices in Cebu.